juristr/fabiangosebrink.github.io/_posts/2018-01-25-seperating-states-with-forFeature-in-an-angular-application-with-ngrx.md

 export class AppModule {}
 {% endhighlight %}

-So image you have the following angular application structure:
+So imagine you have the following Angular application structure:

 ```
 app